 This evolution in sound is one of the reasons why “A Crow Left of the Murder” remains a beloved and influential album today, nearly two decades later.
 Here are some of the things that make it a classic:

 The album’s evolution incorporates a more aggressive tone than prior albums while finding elements of progressive rock, jazz, and electronic music, showcasing the band’s creative risk-taking and willingness to push boundaries.
-It’s a bold departure from their earlier sound and a testament to their willingness to evolve as artists.
+It’s a bold departure from their earlier sound.

 To never miss an update from your favorite neighborhood radio station.